-Here is a sample of an introduction email for a job.
+It’s safe to include your hobbies and interests, too.
+Here is a sample of a self-introduction email for a job:

 By selling yourself in an email we mean pointing out the benefits of working with you.

-A good way to sell yourself is by highlighting your skills and experience, as well a suggesting any unique qualities or characteristics that make one stand out from others.
+A good way to sell yourself is by highlighting your skills and experience, as well as suggesting any unique qualities or characteristics that make you stand out from others.

 Self-introduction in cold emails should be brief and to the point.

-You are trying, after all (hopefully), to get an employer’s attention by presenting a concise summary of your experience that is relevant for what they may need at this time – but make sure you do it in 60 seconds or less!
+You are trying, after all (hopefully) to get an employer’s attention by presenting a concise summary of your experience that is relevant to what they may need at this time.
+Make sure you do it in 60 seconds or less!

-Be clear with your offer to not confuse the person reading your email with anything else.
+Be clear with your offer to not confuse the person reading your email.

 Next, include a sentence that shows you understand the company’s needs and challenges they are facing in their industry or area of work.

-This is what will make them want to talk more about it.
+This is what will make them want to take the conversation further.

-When introducing yourself to a professor via email, it is best to be formal and polite with a brief introduction about you.
+When introducing yourself to a professor via email, it is best to be formal and polite with a brief introduction about yourself.

 Dear Professor _____,

-LeadFuze makes it easy for you to get full contact details for anyone at any company in 1-5 minutes via one simple search tool that can be accessed from anywhere.
+LeadFuze makes it easy for you to get full contact details for anyone at any company.
+You can do it in 1-5 minutes via one simple search tool that can be accessed from anywhere.